AlbertDede/pcis-research-group/content/home/intro.md

 ---
 <br>

-The **Photonics, Communication and Intelligent Energy Systems (PCIS)** **Research Group** has been established at the Department of Computer Engineering, KNUST as a center of excellence for Photonics, Communication, Intelligence Energy Systems, and Inter-disciplinary research, teaching, and practice.
+The **Photonics, Communication and Intelligent Energy Systems (P-CIS)** **Research Group**  at the Department of Computer Engineering, KNUST has been established as a center of excellence for Photonics, Communication, Intelligent (Energy and Transport) Systems, and Inter-disciplinary research, teaching, and practice.